- Introduction — What you need to know and why

 Geotechnical engineering jobs generally follow this hierarchy:

-Around 80% of geotechnical engineers will work in the private sector.
-Geotechnical engineers work on either a contract or permanent basis.
+Around 80% of geotechnical engineers will work in the private sector on either a contract or permanent basis.

-This engineer salary scale can be used as a general guide for all specialties that fall within the category of geotechnical engineering jobs:
+This engineer salary scale can be used as a general guide:

 |Grade||Experience (yrs)||Salary Range £/hr (Contract)||Salary range p/a (Permanent*)|